Green Christian logo

 Green Christian’s “ Rainforest Fund ” is a way to show others that Christians care about God’s Creation.

-It is a way to encourage others in your church and community to do deeds to save valuable habitats including Rainforest.
+It is a way to encourage others in your church and community to do deeds to save Valuable Habitats including Rainforest.

 Protecting natural forests is the most efficient way of

-1. a) keeping carbon in the ground/soil/trunks
+1. keeping carbon in the ground/soil/trunks

-2. b) protecting biodiversity
+2. protecting biodiversity

 Green Christian’s “ Rainforest Fund ” is a virtual fund, in that the money raised (to save threatened habit) goes directly to other charities – mostly World Land Trust, Cool Earth and A Rocha Ghana.
 (You choose which one of these, or choose one with similar aims).
 If your church donates £100 or more to a habitat saving charity, let us know and I will add you to the list of active churches .